 Know those last-minute invites to a BBQ or potluck?
 The unexpected gathering you weren’t prepared for, but you need to put a delicious dish together quickly?
+The holiday party you want to bring something besides a sweet treat to?
 Yep!
 I’ve been there a time or two!
 My solution?

 Using in-season produce and ingredients that are probably already in your pantry, create a pasta dish that everyone will rave about!!

-This is a great alternative to the Italian Pasta Salad that is a BBQ standard.
-Break out of the norm and go Greek!
+This is a great alternative to the Italian Pasta Salad that is a potluck standard.
+Break out of the norm of pasta salad recipes and make a Greek salad recipe instead!

-Besides the fact that my husband loves Greek food, this Greek Pasta Salad is perfect for so many other reasons!
+Besides the fact that my husband loves Greek food, this Greek pasta salad recipe is amazing for so many other reasons!
 It’s…

 - A perfect side dish to bring to backyard BBQs and potlucks OR…

 - A satisfying and filling lunch.
-Bring this pasta salad to work, school, or pull out of the fridge midday if you stay at home.
+Bring this pasta salad to work or school, or pull it out of the fridge midday if you stay at home.

-A deliciously easy and simple salad that is full of texture and the Mediterranean flavors of olives, Greek dressing, and Feta cheese.
-Here’s what you’ll need to make Greek pasta salad:
+A deliciously easy and simple salad that is full of texture and Mediterranean flavors.
+Here’s what you’ll need to make this pasta salad Greek recipe:

-- Olives (Kalamata taste best, but black olives will work too)
+- Olives.
+Pitted kalamata olives taste best, but black olives will work too.

 Here’s what you need to make Greek dressing: